 - Continue to support Primary Schools following any requests to join the MAT.
-The Trust is currently in the process of arranging the conversion of a new school.
-This is a good school which is based in Walsall and will therefore be the first out of borough school to join the Trust. - Plans for continued excellent performance are identified in each School Improvement Plan (SIP).
+The Trust was joined by Pheasey Park Farm Primary School and Early Years Centre in February 2020.
+This is a good school which is based in Walsall and is therefore the first out of borough school to join the Trust. - Plans for continued excellent performance are identified in each School Improvement Plan (SIP).
 An understanding of each Academy's effectiveness can be judged through its self-evaluation form. - The following priorities are shared across the Trust: